-What special considerations would you take into account when drafting online terms and conditions for customers when launching an e-commerce website in your jurisdiction?
+What special considerations would you take into account when drafting online terms and conditions for customers (or updating existing terms and conditions) when launching an e-commerce website in your jurisdiction?
+Have there been any recent developments with respect to enforceability of online contracts that implicate e-commerce sites?